Frequently Asked Questions

 RES is committed to ensuring that, wherever possible, local contractors and employees are used in all aspects of solar farm development.
 The major opportunities arise during the construction phase when suitably qualified local firms are often invited to bid for different aspects of construction.
 We encourage our contractors to source construction materials locally (i.e. within the county) and to use local transport and plant hire companies where possible, in addition to local services and amenities.

-RES also believes that our renewable energy schemes should also provide meaningful benefits locally.
-If the Glenhead project is consented, we plan to launch our innovative Local Electricity Discount Scheme (LEDS) which provides an annual discount on the electricity bills of properties closest to the solar farm.
 The scheme would be open to all residential, business and community buildings (including schools, places of worship and village halls) within the eligible area with an electricity meter.
 We continue to welcome feedback from the community on any alternative suggestions that will help to secure long-term economic, social and environmental benefits and provide a lasting legacy in the local area.

 Would construction of the solar farm generate lots of traffic?